limpyd/redis-limpyd-jobs/README.rst

 ''''''''''''''''''''''''''

 This number will be added to the current priority of the job that will be requeued.
-By default it's set to -1 to lowerise the priority at each requeue.
+By default it's set to -1 to decrease the priority at each requeue.

+``requeue_delay_delta``
+'''''''''''''''''''''''

+It's a number of seconds to wait before adding back an erroneous job in the waiting queue, set by default to 30: when a job failed to execute, it's put in the delayed queue for 30 seconds then it'll be put back in the waiting queue (depending on the ``fetch_delayed_delay`` attribute)

 Other worker's attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^